 Anne Conlon, Managing Director of Conlon Talent Development and All About Sales, became one of the youngest branch managers in BWG Foods, t/a Value Centre.
 Her success within this role brought her from the east coast to the west of Ireland to set up a green field site where she recruited, trained and brought to market a new business.
 Anne followed this up with a role as Senior Account Manager in Galway where she was then head-hunted by Independent News & Media group to establish the Irish Independent Directory in the west of Ireland – which she successfully brought to market in 2008 and 2009.

 In 2014 Anne graduated from NUIG with a Honours degree in Training and Education and in 2016 graduated she with a Masters in Adult Learning and Development.
-More recently in 2020 Anne then graduated with a Post Graduate Certificate in Digital Media and Marketing.
+More recently in 2022 Anne then graduated with a Masters Science in Digital Media and Marketing.

-Anne was an entrepreneur from the start and it was inevitable that her hunger for selling and business would lead her to forming her own company.
-Anne’s business, Conlon Talent Development & All About Sales, gives her the scope to combine all her skills with everything she has learned in the past 25 years.
+Anne was an entrepreneur from the start, and it was inevitable that her hunger for selling and business would lead her to form her own company.
+Anne’s business, Conlon Talent Development & All About Sales, gives her the scope to combine all her skills with everything she has learned in the past 27 years.